elatov/elatov.github.io/_posts/2012-08-28-vcap5-dcd-objective-3-3-create-a-vsphere-5-physical-storage-design-from-an-existing-logical-design.md

 ![vnx-vmware-iscsi-bp](https://github.com/elatov/uploads/raw/master/2012/08/vnx-vmware-iscsi-bp.png)

 For ALUA the PSP is usually MRU or Round Robin, depends on what the array vendor recommends.
 In vSphere 4.1 there a new PSP called Fixed_AP and that was used.
-If you want more information regarding Fixed_AP check out [this](http://virtuallyhyper.com/2012/04/vmw_psp_fixed-vs-vmw_psp_fixed_ap/) post by Jarret.

 Each of the array types are described in "[vSphere Storage Guide](http://pubs.vmware.com/vsphere-50/topic/com.vmware.ICbase/PDF/vsphere-esxi-vcenter-server-501-storage-guide.pdf)".
 Here is a snippet from that guide: